sayedimac/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_09-iot-hub-integration-with-azure-event-grid.md

 1. Ensure that the **EventSchema** filed is set to **Event Grid Schema**.

-1. Leave the **TOPIC DETAILS** section unchanged.

-    This section is informational and read-only
+1. Specify the System Topic Name and use **DeviceCreated** as the value

 1. Under **EVENT TYPES**, open the **Filter to Event Types** dropdown, and then de-select all of the choices except **Device Created**.